Frame Your Self-Image With Positive Words: Be Your Champion

 Dos

-• Talk about values essential to how you want to live and work.
-If you’ve done your research, you should know if these align with the importance of the company you are interviewing.
+- Talk about values essential to how you want to live and work.
+If you’ve done your research, you should know if these align with the importance of the company you are interviewing for.

-• Get specific with what kind of aptitudes you would bring to the position and include any related experience you have had.
+- Be specific about what aptitudes you would bring to the position and include any related experience you have had.

 Don'ts

-• Don’t talk too much about yourself.
-Enough is enough, so don’t be a braggart, but give clear and concise details of your skillset and experience.
-They should provide insights for the interviewer.
+- Don’t talk too much about yourself.
+Enough is enough, so don’t be a braggart.
+Instead, give clear and concise details of your skillset and experience.
+These should provide insights for the interviewer.

 Frequently Asked Questions